dgwhited/guardduty-runbooks/runbooks/backdoor-ec2-c-cactivity-b-dns.md

  * **Data source:** DNS logs

-This finding informs you that the listed instance within your AWS environment is querying a domain name associated with a known command and control (C&C) server.
+This finding informs you that the listed instance within your AWS environment is querying a domain name associated with a known command and control (C\&C) server.
 The listed instance might be compromised.
 Command and control servers are computers that issue commands to members of a botnet.

-A botnet is a collection of internet-connected devices which might include PCs, servers, mobile devices, and Internet of Things devices, that are infected and controlled by a common type of malware.
+A botnet is a collection of internet\-connected devices which might include PCs, servers, mobile devices, and Internet of Things devices, that are infected and controlled by a common type of malware.
 Botnets are often used to distribute malware and gather misappropriated information, such as credit card numbers.
-Depending on the purpose and structure of the botnet, the C&C server might also issue commands to begin a distributed denial of service (DDoS) attack.
+Depending on the purpose and structure of the botnet, the C\&C server might also issue commands to begin a distributed denial of service (DDoS) attack.

 ###### Note

-If the domain name queried is log4j-related, then the fields of the associated finding will include the following values:
+If the domain name queried is log4j\-related, then the fields of the associated finding will include the following values:

- * service.additionalInfo.threatListName = Amazon
+ * service.additionalInfo.threatListName \= Amazon
-* service.additionalInfo.threatName = Log4j Related
+* service.additionalInfo.threatName \= Log4j Related

 ###### Note